harrisandtrotter/accountancy_coding/README.md

 # Initialise a new project (or use an existing pyproject.toml)
 poetry init

-# Add dependencies
+# Install dependencies from requirements.txt
-poetry add jupyterlab pandas openpyxl
+poetry add $(cat requirements.txt)

 # Launch Jupyter inside the Poetry environment
 poetry run jupyter-lab